 Have A Sweet Tooth?
 Here Are 4 Ways To Nix Your Sugar Craving

 It's not uncommon to have a sweet tooth every now and again, and while we're all about indulging sometimes, it's helpful to have some recipes on hand to satisfy your craving (minus an overload of sugar, artificial sweeteners, etc.).
-We consulted Brigitte Zeitlin, registered dietitian and owner of BZ Nutrition, on what to do when we're craving sweets.
+Even though cravings are unique to each person1, we consulted with Brigitte Zeitlin, registered dietitian and owner of BZ Nutrition, on what to do when we're craving sweets.

 First off, Zeitlin says if you're craving something specific like your favorite ice cream or a cookie, it can be better to eat it instead of looking for alternatives that are packed with artificial flavoring, sweeteners, and chemicals.
 "If you're craving ice cream, having a ½ cup of the real thing is healthier and more satisfying than 2 cups of frozen yogurt," said Zeitlin.
 It's important to remember that eating anything with added sugar will likely contribute to more cravings down the line, so you'll want to factor that into it your choices, she explained.